Aily-Labs/infrastructure-challenge/README.md

 * best practices
 * ease of use
 * quality of the documentation provided with the code

+## Building Images

+First, I chose to use an automated process to build and push the images to ECR.
+For this, I used a GitHub Actions pipeline that builds the images whenever a new PR is opened in this repository.
+When the merge to `main` is done, it should build and push the images to the `python-api` and `node-frontend` ECR repositories.
+The names of these repositories can be easily changed in the pipeline matrix.

+To grant GitHub the necessary permissions for pushing images, we'll use GitHub OpenID.
+For this purpose, I've built a module that will grant the required permissions for this repository.
+After deploying this module, you'll need to add the role ARN from the pipeline into `role-to-assume`.

 # Task 2 - Deploy on AWS with terraform
 It's important to remember here that the application is already containerize, maybe